rarebreed/protean-service/kubernetes/README.md

 Each of the services will run in their respective pods and will perform the following duties:

-- khadga-deploy: backend server written in warp for chatting, to serve up the retro SPA, and as webrtc relay
+- khadga-deploy: backend server written in warp for chatting, to serve up the protean SPA, and as webrtc relay
   - Uses 2 nodes for availability
   - Deployment type
 - nginx: load balancer for khadga